Quasi-Bayes in Latent Variable Models: Introduction

+Latent variable models have a long history in econometrics and statistics.
+In Section \ref{sec2}, we provide an overview of several commonly used models in the literature.
+For a more comprehensive overview, see \citet*{chen2011nonlinear}; \citet{schennach2022measurement}.

+\citet{chernozhukov2003mcmc} developed the foundational quasi-Bayes limit theory for parametric models that are strongly identified through a finite set of moments.
+In this article, we focus on models with latent heterogeneity.
+Importantly, in such models, the parameter is infinite dimensional, and its recovery is statistically ill-posed.
+Recently, quasi-Bayes procedures have also been applied in parametric models with weak or non-standard identification (\citealp*{chen2018monte}; \citealp{andrews2022optimal}).
+As the finite sample information content in latent variable models is usually limited, we view our work as complementary to this line of research and particularly informative for the potential of quasi-Bayes decision rules in nonparametric moment models.

-Our paper is also related to a growing literature on Bayesian inference in density estimation and deconvolution.
-For pure Bayesian approaches to density estimation, see \citet*{ghosal2000convergence,ghosal2001entropies,ghosal2007posterior,shen2013adaptive,genovese2000rates}.
-For pure Bayesian approaches to deconvolution with a known error distribution, see \citet*{donnet2018posterior,rousseau2023wasserstein}.
-To the best of our knowledge, our paper is the first to propose a quasi-Bayes framework for these models.
-As such, our paper also contributes to a growing literature on quasi-Bayes in nonparametric econometric models (e.g. \citealp{liao2011posterior}; \citealp{kato2013quasi}).
+Our work contributes to a growing literature on Bayesian inference in density estimation and deconvolution.
+For Bayesian density estimation, see \citet{ghosal2001entropies, ghosal2007posterior, shen2013adaptive}, among many others.
+For Bayesian estimation in deconvolution with a known error distribution, see \citet{donnet2018posterior}; \citet{rousseau2024wasserstein}.
+To the best of our knowledge, our paper is the first to develop a quasi-Bayes framework to estimate a density and latent distribution.
+Within this framework, many of our results also represent the first nonparametric Bayes guarantees for the models under consideration.